NGC 7016

-NGC 7016 is an elliptical or lenticular galaxy located about 480 million light-years away from Earth in the constellation Capricornus.
+NGC 7016 is an elliptical galaxy located about 480 million light-years away from Earth in the constellation Capricornus.
 NGC 7016's calculated velocity is 11,046 km/s.
-NGC 7016 has an estimated diameter of about 140 thousand light years.
-NGC 7016 was discovered by American astronomer Francis Preserved Leavenworth on July 8, 1885.
+The galaxy has an estimated diameter of about 160 thousand light years and was discovered by American astronomer Francis Preserved Leavenworth on July 8, 1885.
+It is also host to a supermassive black hole with an estimated mass of 1.4 billion M☉.

 Physical characteristics

 NGC 7016 is one of two prominent radio galaxies in the galaxy cluster Abell 3744 along with the double galaxy system NGC 7018.
+These two galaxies form a pair in the central region of the cluster Abell 3744.

+NGC 7016 is a Famaroff-Riley type I radio galaxy, with bent asymmetric jets.
+Lower-resolution radio data obtained from observations from the VLA, show a very long, bent extension of the jet on the left side of the galaxy which forms a tendril structure.
+On the counterjet side there is extreme looping, forming a feature referred to as the “swirl.”
+It is thought that this swirl which runs into an X-ray cavity produced by NGC 7018, is the result of the jet colliding with the radio plasma from NGC 7018 and as a result of an interaction with a wake of gas left by the motion of NGC 7018 and its companion galaxy through the cluster.